 Central government has significant influence over the general operations of the Authority.
 It is responsible for providing the statutory framework, within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties (e.g. council tax bills, housing benefits).
-Grants received from government departments are set out in the Note 11 and 12.
-Grant receipts outstanding at 31 March 2017 are shown in Note 12.
+Grant receipts outstanding at 31 March 2018 are shown in Note 11.